-THE BUSINESS AND INVESTMENT LAW ATTORNEY – Experience That Matters
+SAN DIEGO’S BUSINESS, INVESTMENT AND INJURY LAW ATTORNEY – Experience That Matters

-Mr. Milove’s primary focus is representing parties to complex business related disputes and investors who have lost their savings, retirement or pension assets when financial advisers, insurance agents, real estate promoters, stockbrokers, accountants, trustees, fiduciaries, fund managers, money managers or investment salespeople mishandle their funds.
-He has represented many hundreds of investors in securities arbitration or mediation proceedings before FINRA, the NASD, JAMS, NYSE and American Arbitration Association, in various Federal and State Superior Court proceedings and in Class Action cases pending throughout the United States involving a wide breadth of fraudulent investment schemes.
+Mr. Milove’s successes have related to the representation of individuals and corporations in many high stakes complex business disputes and injury cases.
+Bradd is a seasoned trial attorney representing many hundreds of investors in securities arbitration and mediation proceedings before FINRA, NASD, JAMS, NYSE, American Arbitration Association, and litigation in State and Federal Courts including Class Action cases pending throughout the United States involving a wide breadth of actions to protect legal rights.
 Mr. Milove has also represented construction companies, subcontractors, family trusts, employees, property owners, securities corporations, partnerships and others in a broad spectrum of business matters, and has handled serious automobile, E-Bike, motorcycle and other types of injury cases.
-His practice has extended also to the representation of international investors seeking recovery of investment losses in the U.S., drawing on his educational experiences from the Ecole Superieure de Commerce (Rouen, France), the University of Salzburg, Austria and internship with J.C.
+His practice has extended also to the representation of international clients in U.S. legal matters drawing on his educational experiences from the Ecole Superieure de Commerce (Rouen, France), the University of Salzburg, Austria and legal internship with J.C.
 Goldsmith et Associes (Paris, France).

-Cases handled by Mr. Milove throughout the years required the analysis of a broad range of business matters relating to investments, construction, general and sub-contractors, insurance claims and fraudulent life insurance policies sold by insurance companies, Trustee and Pension Plan fraud, contract and partnership disputes, securities, private placements, 1031 exchange/TIC losses, life insurance policies and annuities, securities accounts, financial mismanagement of retirement accounts, bonds and exotic credit instruments, unsuitable trading, options, derivatives, excessive margin trading schemes, start-ups, 144 Stock, commodities, Bank and Fiduciary Fraud, Elder Abuse, real estate development disputes, various forms of fraudulent investment contracts, oil and gas deals, limited partnerships, Initial Public Offerings, start-ups and a multitude of schemes that were designed to take advantage business people and investors.
+Cases handled by Mr. Milove throughout the years have required the analysis of a broad range of business matters relating to investments, construction, general and sub-contractors, insurance claims and fraudulent life insurance policies sold by insurance companies, Trustee and Pension Plan fraud, contract and partnership disputes, securities, private placements, 1031 exchange/real estate losses, churning of life insurance policies and annuities, securities accounts, financial mismanagement of retirement accounts, bonds and exotic credit instruments, unsuitable trading, options, derivatives, excessive margin trading schemes, start-ups, 144 Stock, commodities, Bank and Fiduciary Fraud, Elder Abuse, real estate development disputes, oil and gas deals, limited partnerships, Initial Public Offerings and a multitude of schemes that were designed to take advantage of people and companies.